Underwriting

 • Majority of financial underwriting completed at point of sale.

-• Free mortgage and accidental cover.
+• Free mortgage and accidental cover for Life Cover and Critical Illness Cover.

 • Tele-underwriting for specific medical conditions.